A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

 \section{Applications}

 In this section we discuss applications of Theorem \ref{t:KoebeHeis}.
-Section contains analytic results regarding the horizontal derivative of a quasiconformal mapping.
+Section \ref{subs:comp} contains analytic results regarding the horizontal derivative of a quasiconformal mapping.
 Results in the spirit of the ones in Sections \ref{ss:diam} and \ref{sec:metrics} have been obtained by H.\ Len Ruth Jr.\ in his PhD thesis, \cite[Section 3.7]{LRj}, for quasisymmetric mappings in a more abstract setting and for the quantity $d(f(\cdot),\partial \Omega')/d(\cdot,\partial \Omega)$.
 By our version of the Koebe theorem, $d(f(\cdot),\partial \Omega')/d(\cdot,\partial \Omega)$ is comparable to $a_f$ for quasiconformal mappings between domains in $\mathbb{H}^1$.
 In this sense, Lemma 3.7.4 and Proposition 3.7.5 in \cite{LRj} are quasisymmetric counterparts of our Propositions~\ref{t:diam} and~\ref{p:a_f_conf_density}, respectively.
 Since a quasiconformal map $f$ on a subdomain $\Omega \subset \mathbb{H}^1$ is in general only locally quasisymmetric, our results do not follow directly from the ones in \cite{LRj}.
-Potential localization arguments are complicated by the fact that Propositions~\ref{t:diam} and~\ref{p:a_f_conf_density} (part (2)), concern the global behavior of the mapping.
-For this reason, we give direct proofs in the quasiconformal category, which do not rely on the results in \cite{LRj}, but on similar proof arguments.
-The specific setting of the sub-Riemannian Heisenberg group allows us to illustrate the sharpness of Propositions~\ref{t:diam} with an example and to formulate our results with less additional assumptions than in~\cite[Section 3.7]{LRj}.
+We give direct proofs in the quasiconformal category, which do not rely on the results in \cite{LRj}, but on similar proof arguments.
+The specific setting of the sub-Riemannian Heisenberg group allows us to illustrate the sharpness of Proposition~\ref{t:diam} with an example and to formulate our results with less additional assumptions than in~\cite[Section 3.7]{LRj}.
 In particular, Proposition~\ref{p:a_f_conf_density} holds for arbitrary, not necessarily Ahlfors regular, domains.
+It shows that $a_f$ is a conformal density on $\Omega$, which is useful information, for instance in light of the results in \cite{MR2040578}.